chocolate-doom/chocolate-doom/README.md

  old demos.
  * Got rid of supersized PNGs (Crispy).
  * Fixed backpacks from Marshmallow (idea and bits of code):
- * Players now can exchange supplies, also you drop a small health medikit in the backpack (default key is 'x').
+ * Players now can exchange supplies (default backpack key is 'x').
  * Players drop backpacks with their inventory upon death, you can't drop another one until the previous one has been picked up tough.
 They work even in SP.
  * Single player respawn.